Approximating Electoral Control Problems: Approximations

 \section{Approximations}

 For approval, we prove that the optimization problems of constructive control by adding/deleting voters are \LOGAPXCOM.
-Membership in \LOGAPX\ is obtained through a reduction to Covering Integer Programs (CIP).
-For constructive control by deleting candidates under plurality voting, we give a trivial $O(m)$ approximation and establish an $\Omega(m^{1/4})$ conditional lower bound via a strict reduction from Minimum~$k$-Union.
+Membership in \LOGAPX\ is obtained through a reduction to Covering Integer Programming (CIP).
+For constructive control by deleting candidates under plurality voting, we give a simple $O(m)$ approximation and establish an $\Omega(m^{1/4})$ conditional lower bound via a strict reduction from Minimum~$k$-Union.
 To our knowledge, this is the first application of $\MkU$ in COMSOC.